GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

 The next step is to specify fields, including:

-  - The initial value (the in-situ stresses and pore pressure have to be initialized)
+  - The initial value (the in-situ stresses and pore pressure have to be initialized),
-  - The boundary conditions (pressure buildup within the reservoir and constraints of the outer boundaries have to be set)
+  - The boundary conditions (pressure buildup within the reservoir and constraints of the outer boundaries have to be set).

 In this example, we need to specify isotropic horizontal stress (:math:`\sigma_h` = -60.0 MPa and :math:`\sigma_H` = -60.0 MPa), vertical stress (:math:`\sigma_v` = -70.0 MPa), and initial reservoir pressure (:math:`P_0` = 35.0 MPa).
 When initializing the model, a normal traction (``name="NormalTraction"``) of -70.0 MPa is imposed on the upper boundary (``setNames="{ 91 }"``) to reach mechanical equilibrium.